The House That Knows You: User Authentication Based on IoT Data: Introduction

-The omnipresence of IoT devices such as sensors, locks, entertainment devices, and voice-based personal assistants, has made authentication in smart households more complex, bringing new challenges.
-IoT devices are fundamentally different from personal devices and traditional authentication methods are either not applicable or break the natural flow of interaction with these devices.
+\ignore{The omnipresence of IoT devices, as well as the smart households that use smart devices such as sensors, locks, and voice-based personal assistants, have only made the environment for authentication more complex, bringing new challenges.} The omnipresence of IoT devices such as sensors, locks, and voice-based personal assistants has made authentication in smart households more complex, bringing new challenges.
+IoT devices are fundamentally different from personal devices, and traditional authentication methods are either not applicable or break the natural flow of interaction with these devices.
 Deploying a screen or input pad for each of these devices is either not practical or costly.
 Some devices such as Amazon Echo Dot can perform voice-based biometric authentication as an optional feature.
-However, this feature can be circumvented as voice can be spoofed and users might not be comfortable with their voices being recognized due to privacy concerns~\cite{PrivacyIoT}.
+However, this feature can be circumvented as voices can be spoofed, and users might not be comfortable with their voices being recognized due to privacy concerns~\cite{PrivacyIoT}.
 Therefore, better authentication methods are needed in the context of smart homes.
 One of the opportunities in solving this problem in smart home environments is the relatively small number of users for which authentication must be provided.
 Most American households range in size from two to six members.
-Multi-class classification algorithms can be trained for such small sets and with minimal effort it can be ensured that adversaries do not interfere at training time.
+Multi-class classification algorithms can be trained for such small sets, and with minimal effort, it can be ensured that adversaries do not interfere at training time.
 However, there are several challenges in designing user authentication methods for household IoT devices including: supporting a diverse set of devices with minimal changes in their operation, maintaining user privacy, and supporting a diverse set of policies.
 Data that captures detailed user behavior (such as device logs) tend to be device-specific and more invasive in terms of privacy.